 Backing people away

 The dog will step backward toward the person to cause them to back up.
-If a dog walks forward towards someone they will most likely pet the dog but people tend to move if the dog is going to back into them.
+If a dog walks forward towards someone they will most likely pet the dog, but people tend to move if the dog is going to back into them.
 This creates space for the handler without them having to tell someone to back away.

 Creating diversion in triggering situation

 A simple and discreet hand signal or noise will tell the dog to refuse to lay down/pace/scratch the floor and appear they need to go outside.
-This gives the handler a simple reason to excuse themselves from the triggering situation.
+This gives the handler a simple reason to excuse them from the triggering situation.